MadAppGang/react-selections/README.md

 ### React Selection

-This is a library that provides a tool to draw regions with mouse.
-The library provides a set of different regions that serve different purposes.
+This is a library that provides a set of tools to draw regions with mouse.

 ![Example](https://image.ibb.co/mfodSJ/ezgif_com_gif_maker.gif "Example")